anton6263/anton6263/README.md

 ### :desktop_computer:  About me:
 <div>
-I'm on the website development team as a manual and auto <b>QA Engineer</b>.
+I'm on the website development team as a <b>Fullstack QA Engineer</b>.
 We're working on the websites of the private clinic, as well as on the corporate constructor of landings.
 Also we develop the media about health and evidence-based medicine "Cuprum.media"
 </div>